stanislav-kelemen/foodle/README.md

 # foodle
-Front-end for the university project for composing personalized diet
+Front end for the university project for composing personalized diet

 Check it online https://stanislav-kelemen.github.io/foodle/